politicalmashup/hieroverheid-base/README.md

 The `stderr` output is simultaneously written to the terminal and to a `.err.log` file.
 The `stdout` output is only written to a log file.

-When inspecting the error log, the output of the progress bar may cause visual clutter.
-A cleaner version of this log can be viewed with `col -b < my-errors.err.log | less`.

 ### Updating hoards for existing documents
 When all documents from an index have been uploaded to the TAPI, their corresponding word hoards may be updated with the following command: